5 Takeaways On The New Biden-Harris Presidential Ticket

 President Trump went after Harris on Tuesday as "mean," "nasty" and "disrespectful."

-"I thought she was the meanest, the most horrible, disrespectful of anyone in the U.S. Senate," Trump said from the White House Tuesday, adding, "I would have thought Biden would have tried to stay away from that a little bit."
+"I thought she was the meanest, the most horrible, disrespectful of anyone in the U.S. Senate," Trump said from the White House on Tuesday, adding, "I would have thought Biden would have tried to stay away from that a little bit."

 Trump also went after Harris for her questioning of now-Justice Brett Kavanaugh.
 But calling her names may only serve to fire up women and the Democratic base.
 And Democrats see her questioning of Kavanaugh during his confirmation hearings as a strength, not a weakness.